 - Workflow – You start a new year with a new planner, but why not take that opportunity to clean up and optimize your workflow?
 Wherever you spend your time online – Evernote, Trello, Google Docs – whatever organizational tool you may use to get work done, this is good time to clean it up.
 Make sure it works for you.
 Strengthen what does and do away with whatever doesn’t.

 - Social Media – This probably has the biggest and most immediate effect on your mental wellbeing.
 Clean up old posts, update your profile, but most importantly clean up your subscriptions!
 Get rid of accounts that don’t align with your values or interests.
 Unfollow spammy accounts or any that are no longer active.
 Not only does that clean out your feeds and dashboards but it really streamlines your mindset, makes you think about what is important and the sorts of people you want to take up space in your life, digital or otherwise.

 We spend so much time on our computers.
 On our tablets.
-Our phones.
+On our phones.
 So much business is conducted online, so much free time spent browsing through social media and consuming content.
 It doesn’t take up any physical space but I think having a messy digital space can be just as harmful as living in a messy home.